geoffgarside/oniguruma/README.txt

 == Licence:

+Some portions of code are Copyright (c) 2007, Dizan Vasquez though due to heavy refactoring and integration of the original Ruby layer in C has made the division blurred.

-See the License.txt[link:files/License_txt.html] page for details
+See the License.txt[link:files/License_txt.html] page for details.